 Why Does Leadership Matter?

 Leadership is crucial in bringing about positive changes for ELLs and is one part of the equation that drives advocacy and collaboration.
 Recently I've been working with TESOL International Association and a group of national experts to revise the current TESOL P-12 Professional Teaching Standards, which are primarily used to guide pre-service ESOL teacher licensure programs.
-In the latest draft version of the revised standards, leadership is getting a well-deserved increase in focus.
-Take a look at this new standard, TESOL draft Standard 5:
+Take a look at this language:

 "Candidates demonstrate dispositions of professionalism and leadership by collaborating with colleagues, advocating for ELs and their families, engaging in self-assessment and reflection, pursuing continuous professional development, and honing their teaching practice through supervised teaching."